Importance of Age-Specific Stem Cells

 Some of the well-established differences in properties of young- and old-derived stem cells are summarized below.

 Stem Cell Proliferation and Regeneration: Aside from immunogenic issues, the proliferative and differentiative capabilities of stem cells are key to the success of cell therapies.
 In this context, inconsistent results have been reported, with some researchers demonstrating a decline in regenerative potential3, and others no change in regenerative potential4, with aging.
 It is unclear whether these differences are cell specific, or environment specific (e.g. age of animal).
+Moreover, the effects of aging on regenerative medicine therapies may be different in men and women.
 Nonetheless, the possibility that old stem cells have regenerative potential is particularly important for autologous applications in the aging population.

 Differentiation Potential: Aging has been shown to impact differentiation in a number of cell types.
 For example, aged hematopoietic stem cells (HSCs) are more likely to differentiate towards the myeloid lineage at the expense of the lymphoid lineage5-7.
 Furthermore, like HSCs, aged satellite cells (muscle stem cells) exhibit a skewed differentiation potential, whereby they differentiate towards a fibrogenic lineage rather than a myogenic lineage, largely because of changes in Wnt and TGF-β signaling8-11.
 Aging may also shift mesenchymal stem cells (MSC) lineage differentiation from one that usually favors osteoblastic differentiation to one that prefers adipogenic differentiation12.